yuunozikkyou/TheOtherRolesJP/README.md

 <details>
   <summary>Click to show the Changelog</summary>

- **Version 4.5.2**
-- Updated to Among Us version 2024.3.5s (various small / "long" features and bugfixes)
-- Updated BepInEx dependency to 688
-- Added a new feature: Stop the game start (With an option to allow any player to stop it)
-- Added a new option (guesser mode): Sidekick is always guesser
-- Fixed the Arsonist Win - death reasons for already dead players are no longer replaced
-- Changed the implementation of the Detective footprints - Improved performance can be expected
-- Changed the medic shield: Is now also displayed in meetings to players who can see it with brackets around the name

-**Version 4.5.1**
-- Fix a bug that lead to Props not being able to use the disguise button

-**Version 4.5.0**
-- Updated to Among Us version 2023.11.28 (with the new map, Fungle)
-- Added a new feature: Show Vents on Map (toggle in your local options)
-- Added a new kill distance: Very Short (thanks twix)
-- Added a feature to change the gamemode in the settings: `/gm <gamemode>` (host only)
-- Fixed a bug where Pet visibility was sometimes wron
-- Fixed the HatLoader - testing hats should work again (thanks EnoPM)
-- Changed the HatLoader - loading the hats does not require a restart of the mod anymore
-- Changed the ModUpdater (thanks EnoPM)
-- Changed the Vampire: Kills will be delayed a bit longer if the target is using a ladder, platform or zipline
-- Note: Compatibility with Submerged and LevelImposter is not tested yet.

-**Version 4.4.2**
-- Added 10 new colors and adapted some existing ones (thanks to Avlona & Listoric for sorting our colors!)
-- Added a message of the day feature in the main menu.
-Look out for interesting news and lame jokes!

-**Version 4.4.1**
-- Fixed a bug where PropHunt buttons did not work for the Hunters after watching the intro cutscene.

-**Version 4.4.0**
-- Added a new gamemode, PropHunt.
-Players can disguise as objects on the map
-- Changed Lighter and Darker colors: L/D are no longer random, but rather assigned in alternating order.

-**Version 4.3.4**
-- Updated BepInEx dependency to 671
-- Fixed compatibility to Submerged (not thouroughly tested)
-- Fixed a bug where the death reason of a guessed shifter was incorrectly displayed as "shifted xy"
-- Make it possible to disable the Mod-Updater (see [details](#gcerror) ), to circumvent a crash at startup with a GC-Error
-- Fixed the hats in freeplay partially

 **Version 4.3.3**
 - Updated to Among Us version 2023.07.12
 - Fixed an issue where the swap icon of a swapper guesser would be in front of the witch icon on a spelled player